hochbaumGroup/pseudoflow-parametric-cut/README.md

 This implementation does not use *free runs* nor does it use warm starts with informatiom from previous runs (see pg.15).
 This implementation should therefore **not be used** for comparison with the fully parametric HPF algorithm.

+The package provides an option to round capacities that are negative for certain lambda values to zero.
+This option should **only** be used when each node has a source adjacent arc with capacity `max(0, a * lambda + b)` and a corresponding sink adjacent arc with capacity `max(0, -a * lambda - b)`.
+Otherwise, the intersection of the cut capacities is wrongly identified.

 ## Instructions for Python